augupta/SQL-SERVER/README.md

 # TOP & OFFSET FETCH
 SELECT TOP(10) * FROM employees;
+SELECT TOP 2 name, price FROM Products ORDER BY price DESC;
 SELECT * FROM employees ORDER BY emp_ID OFFSET 10 ROWS FETCH NEXT 20 ROWS ONLY;

 # TRANSACTION/CONCURRENCY are key concepts which are used to ensure data integrity and consistency when multiple users or processes accessing and modifying the data at the same time.